There's no doubt God empowered Dr. Gene

 Man, directed by Werner Herzog.

-teacher who served for almost 50 years as an ordained
+and teacher who served for almost 50 years as an

-California.
-In 1975, he began nightly live broadcasts,
+Angeles, California.
+In 1975, he began nightly live

-services and talk shows to many countries.
-Scott became
+his services and talk shows to many countries.
+Scott

-known for his stage persona as much as his preaching
+became known for his stage persona as much as his

 chalkboards or dry-erase boards which he would fill with